sunshineagoo17/nextstream/README.md

 - **Next Steps**:
     - Continue refining the recommendation algorithm to improve accuracy.
-    - Explor additional notification options, such as email reminders.
+    - Explore additional notification options, such as email reminders.
     - Implement social features to enhance user interaction.
     - Optimize performance and scalability for handling a larger user base.